 - No PersistentVolume is specified.
 For more information, see PV and PVC Binding Rules.

-Disk Type: based on the selected StorageClass, the available disk types are displayed: Premium Cloud Disk and SSD Cloud Disk.
+Disk Type: based on the selected StorageClass, the available disk types are displayed: Premium Cloud Disk, SSD Cloud Disk and Enhanced SSD Cloud Disk.

 Click Create a PersistentVolumeClaim to complete the creation.